BloomTech-Labs/CS9-RightNow/ReadMe.md

 Privacy settings available in the profile settings

 <h2>Firebase Backend Architecture</h2>
 Firebase acts as a backend-as-a-service, providing an abstraction for data storage and retreival.
 Because this is abstracted away, we utilize firebase functions to interact with their backend and manage our data.
-In order to provide additional clarity, we provide a brief outline of our backend architecture here:
+In order to provide additional clarity, we provide a brief outline of our backend architecture below.

 <h4>Database, Collections, and Documents </h4>
 Firebase currently has two available databases: Cloud Firestore and Firebase Realtime Database.
 Cloud Firestore provides all of the features of the Realtime Database, with additional scalability, query, and development features.

-This database provides us with a scalable, non-relational (NoSQL) database, which contains collections of documents to serve as a blueprint for each of the items in our database.
+Cloud Firestore provides us with a scalable, non-relational (NoSQL) database, which contains collections of documents to serve as a blueprint for each of the items in our database.
 Our database is structured with 3 collections (appointments, businesses, users), each of which has 1 document (appointment, business, user), which outlines the fields of each entry.

 **Collection -> Document -> Field:**
 * appointments -> appointment -> startDate, endDate, company, service, cost, booked location, uniqueId